YahooArchive/mojito-pipeline/README.md

 	</div>
 	```

 	The `Root` controller simply pushes its only child mojit, reference by its `hello` id.
 It then closes the pipeline and passes its children data to its view.
 As specified in the configuration above, the top level mojit is of type `Root`, which automatically gets pushed to the pipeline.
 Pipeline always refers to the top level mojit as `root`.
 Before `root` is dispatched, Pipeline populates its `params.body.children` with the rendered data of its children.
-In this case `root` only has one child, `hello`, which hasn't been rendered so `ac.params.body().children.hello` is equal to `&lt;div id="hello-section"&gt;&lt;/div&gt;`.
+In this case `root` only has one child, `hello`, which hasn't been rendered so `ac.params.body().children.hello` is equal to `<div id="hello-section"></div>`.
 This is a placeholder for the `hello` child, which Pipeline will fill, whenever `hello` is fully rendered, either before rendering `root` or on the client side.

 ## Mojit Lifecycle

 After being pushed into the pipeline, mojits undergo various stages before finally being displayed on the client.
-Pipeline is fully responsible for processing mojits along these stages, but also allows users to precisely control and hook into mojit execution through [execution rules](#configuration-rules) and [event subscription](#events-subscription).
+Pipeline is fully responsible for processing mojits along these stages, but also allows users to precisely control and hook into mojit execution through [execution rules](#stage-action-rules) and [event subscription](#api-on).

 Stage Action | Resulting State   | Description
 -------------|-------------------|----------------------------------------------------------------------------